-If you view a cruise as travel, you are going to be disappointed.
-If you view it as a vacation, then I think it is easier to accept the Disney-like atmosphere of it all.
+If you view a cruise as travel, you’re going to be disappointed.
+If you view it as a vacation, then I think it’s easier to accept the Disney-like atmosphere of it all.

-And, so, next week, I’ll be going on a Royal Caribbean cruise with my friend Jason with my intention being to just sit by the pool, cocktail in hand, and work on my tan.
+So, next week, I’ll be going on a Royal Caribbean cruise with my friend Jason, my intention being to just sit by the pool, cocktail in hand, and work on my tan.
 I plan to gain 10 pounds at the buffet and then work it off at the gym.
 I’m going to mini-golf on a boat and sleep late.
-I am going to keep my computer closed.
+I’m going to keep my computer closed.

 I am going on vacation.

-And I am really looking forward to it.
+And I’m really looking forward to it.
 I could use a break.
 I’m a bit burnt out.
 Between three conferences in the last month, my final book edits, traveling back and forth from Asia, a tour in Japan, running this website, and just trying to live life, I’m frazzled.

 A lot of people think travel and what I do is a 24/7 vacation.
 It’s not.
 It takes work trying to figure out your way around the world.
-It’s fun work — but it’s still work.
-Throw in running a business on top of that and you find yourself running non-stop from dawn until the wee hours of the morning.
-It drains you, especially when you do it non-stop 365 days per year.
+It’s fun work—but it’s still work.
+Throw in running a business on top of that, and you find yourself running nonstop from dawn until the wee hours of the morning.
+It drains you, especially when you do it 365 days per year.

-So, tired and exhausted, I am going on vacation to recharge my batteries.
+So, tired and exhausted, I’m going on vacation to recharge my batteries.

 I’ll admit that it’s been a long time since I’ve been on a cruise.
 I have no idea what to expect.
 I’ve never been an adult on a normal cruise just trying to relax and be a “tourist.”
 This is new territory for me.

 I may hate it.
-I already know that I am not looking forward to the land excursions.
+I already know that I’m not looking forward to the land excursions.
 I hate those things.
-I see them around Europe and it’s just a large mass of people.
+I see them around Europe, and it’s just a large mass of people.
 Try seeing the Acropolis in Athens when 937,439,282,349 tour groups from the cruise ship are also there.
 It’s aggravating.
 I plan to make my own ship excursions.

-Moreover, I am going on the largest boat in the world – the Oasis of the Seas – and I may find that to be just too large and too overwhelming.
+Moreover, I’m going on the largest boat in the world—the Oasis of the Seas—and I may find that to be just too large and too overwhelming.
 Who can say!
-All I know right now is that I am giddy with excitement about my vacation.
+All I know right now is that I’m giddy with excitement about my vacation.

-But I am not going to pretend that a cruise is anything more than it really is – a vacation.
-It is a week where your mind can shut down, someone else can plan your life, and the only concern you have is what time the buffet starts.
+But I’m not going to pretend that a cruise is anything more than it really is: a vacation.
+It’s a week where your mind can shut down, someone else can plan your life, and your only concern is what time the buffet starts.